Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Sound waves are amazing!” enthused Markus.
 “I mean in 2007 scientists showed that sound pulses can travel faster than light – imagine that, faster than light! – and then in 2008 it was discovered that if you are able to determine the resonance or vibrational frequency of a virus, you can destroy it using that resonance – and in 2015 they even built a machine that was able to levitate objects using nothing but sound waves!
 Or think about the invention by a guy called Peter Davey that is able to boil water in seconds using only sound waves!”
 Markus was on a roll and Bridgit was sure she must have misheard him – “2015?”

 “Don’t you get it?
-They are central to being able to travel through time,” he said, misunderstanding her expression of confusion.
-“We can’t simply bounce around aimlessly in time – we need to have some sort of connection to where we are going.
-We need to match the vibrational frequency, just like they did with the virus – to have a personal resonance, just like the tuning forks.”
+They’re central to being able to travel through time,” he said, misunderstanding her expression of confusion.
+“We need to match the vibrational frequency, just like they did with the virus – to have a personal resonance, just like the tuning forks – or we will bounce around aimlessly in time.
+We need to have some sort of vibrational connection to where we are going.”
 He paused, then smirked, “Hmmmm, or perhaps that should be when we are going,” again, he laughed to himself.
 Bridgit was not amused.

 Noting her scornful look and feeling like a chastised schoolboy, Markus composed himself and resumed, “Part of the preparation for time travel is to have some vibrational connection to where you want to go,” he continued.
-“Einstein said, ‘Everything in life is vibration’ and everything has its own vibrational frequency, whether it is a rat, a rock or this table,” he said as he patted his hand down on the sturdy chunk of wood.
+“Einstein said, ‘Everything in life is vibration,’ and everything has its own vibrational frequency, whether it is a rat, a rock or this table,” he said as he patted his hand down on the sturdy chunk of wood.
+“It’s all energy – just like electricity.”

 “Einstein?” asked Bridgit tentatively.